 It's a good thing, because claims are being made for “green” textiles of all kinds – often thoroughly green-washing the truth.
 But to categorically say bamboo fabric is NOT green is a step in the opposite direction.
 There are some naturally retted bamboo products (processed like flax or hemp) on the market though it’s hard to find.
 The process used to turn bamboo into a fiber which is used almost exclusively today, the viscose process, can also be eco friendly IF the manufacturer makes the effort to capture emissions and treat effluent.
 We have to evaluate the claims.

-How could I possibly tell if a textile was harvested and processed sustainably?
+How could I possibly tell if I'm buying an Eco-friendly textile?